 Bilateral Economic Relations

-Total two-way trade in goods between the United States and Egypt was $7.5 billion in 2018.
+Total two-way trade in goods between the U.S. and Egypt was $8.6 billion in 2019.
 U.S. exports to Egypt include wheat and corn, mineral fuel and oil, machinery, aircraft, and iron and steel products.
 U.S. imports from Egypt include apparel, natural gas and oil, fertilizers, textiles, and agricultural products.
 Under the Qualifying Industrial Zone agreement, the United States waives duties on imports from Egypt if the value includes 10.5% Israeli content; this program promotes stronger ties between the region’s peace partners.
-Egypt and the United States signed a Bilateral Investment Treaty in 1982 to promote and facilitate investment between our countries.
-Egypt and the United States have signed a trade and investment framework agreement, a step toward creating freer trade and increasing investment flows.
+Egypt and the U.S. signed a Bilateral Investment Treaty in 1982 to promote and facilitate investment between our countries.
+Egypt and the U.S. have signed a trade and investment framework agreement, a step toward creating freer trade and increasing investment flows.
 American firms are active in most sectors of the Egyptian economy, including oil and gas exploration and production, financial services, manufacturing, construction, telecommunications and information technology, and the restaurant and hospitality industry.
-U.S. direct investment in Egypt was $21.8 billion in 2018.
+Flows of U.S. direct investment to Egypt were $1.37 billion in 2019, bringing the accumulated long-term stock of U.S. FDI to nearly $24 billion.